THE ANTECEDENTS OF TRUE REVIVAL (Part 2)

 In the first part of this piece we began to examine the antecedents of true revival, that is, the important things that we need to know or do before we can expect true revival to break forth in our generation.

-We are examining some vital issues that our Lord Jesus Christ raised with His disciples on His way to Bethany to raise Lazarus from the dead, for “whatever things were written before were written for our learning, that we through the patience and comfort of the Scriptures might have hope.”
-(Rom.
-15:4 NKJV).
+We are examining some vital issues that our Lord Jesus Christ raised with His disciples on His way to Bethany to raise Lazarus from the dead.

 First, the Lord would have us to know why today’s Church is spiritually sick and weak:

-We must acknowledge that it is our refusal to abide in Christ (the true vine) and to continue steadfastly in the teachings of Christ that has debilitated us spiritually.
+We must acknowledge that it is our refusal to abide in Christ (the True Vine) and to continue steadfastly in the teaching of Christ that has debilitated us spiritually.

-God said, “I will return again to My place till they acknowledge their offense.
+God said through Prophet Hosea, “I will return again to My place Till they acknowledge their offense.
 Then they will seek My face; In their affliction they will earnestly seek Me.”
 (Hos.
 5:15 NKJV).